[Interviews] Gaëlle Mesgouez, Vice-President of Research and Florence Charles - Vice-President of Economic Development and Professional Integration

 What sparked your interest in Research?

-At the very beginning, it was intellectual curiosity and the desire to learn how to model sometimes complex problems that interested me: putting physical phenomena into equations and being able to explain them, and sometimes even predict them, is a source of challenge and pleasure for me.
+Initially, it was intellectual curiosity and the desire to learn how to model sometimes complex problems that interested me: putting physical phenomena into equations and being able to explain them, and sometimes even predict them, is a source of challenge and pleasure for me.
 Afterwards, I did a thesis in interaction with French and English researchers.
 I enjoyed the richness of the scientific exchanges and became aware of the importance of the collective, of the place of each individual with complementary expertise in the same project, and of peer-to-peer transmission.
 Supervising doctoral students or trainees in research projects is part of this transmission, a key point in the research process, but also a great responsibility and a human challenge.

 What are the major challenges ahead for your vice-presidency and what actions do you plan to implement in the institution's research policy?